-The Minister of Infrastructure has commenced consultations of guidelines for draft law amending the Telecommunications Act (hereinafter referred to as "the Guidelines"), aiming to implement the amendments of the 2002 Directives package, that entered into force in the EU in December 2009.
-The Directives amending the 2002 package, among other issues, forbid to enter into an agreement of providing telecommunications services longer than 24 months and oblige telecommunications entrepreneurs to extend their offer to include 12 month contracts (or shorter), broaden the obligatory content of contract for the provision of telecommunications services, and obligations with regard to network safety, including the prevention of unsolicited communications (spam).
-National regulators are authorized to perform analyses of relevant product markets while taking into consideration the regional differences in development of competition throughout the country.
-The Guidelines provide for, inter alia, making telecommunications undertakings responsible for compliance with quality parameters of broadband Internet access, including minimum guaranteed speed of data transmission, extension of the obligation to provide facilities for disabled persons onto all of the telecommunications undertakings, as well as extension of obligation to transfer of data concerning telecommunications activity of a given telecommunications undertaking to the President of UKE.
-The National Chamber of Commerce for Electronics and Telecommunications (hereinafter referred to as "the KIGEIT") participates in consultations of the Guidelines and submitted its statement expressing its opinion against the said amendments, as well as concerning other draft amendments.
-The Management Board, however, is unable to assure that the KIGEIT remarks will be accepted.
-Member states, including Poland, are obliged to implement the new regulation by May 25, 2011 and this should be the deadline for adjusting the Telecommunications Act.
+The Minister of Infrastructure has commenced consultations of draft law amending the Telecommunications Act (hereinafter referred to as "the Draft Law"), aiming to implement the amendments of the 2002 Directives package, that entered into force in the EU in December 2009.
+The Draft Law, among other issues, forbids to enter into an agreement of providing telecommunications services longer than 24 months and obliges telecommunications entrepreneurs to extend their offer to include 12 month contracts (or shorter), broadens the obligatory content of contract for the provision of telecommunications services, and obligations with regard to network safety, including the prevention of unsolicited communications (spam).
+Moreover, the Draft Law provides for, inter alia, making telecommunications undertakings responsible for compliance with quality parameters of broadband Internet access, extension of the obligation to provide facilities for disabled persons onto all of the telecommunications undertakings, increase of information obligations with regard to Subscribers as well as extension of obligation to transfer of data concerning telecommunications activity of a given telecommunications undertaking to the President of UKE.
+The National Chamber of Commerce for Electronics and Telecommunications (hereinafter referred to as "the KIGEIT") participated in consultations of the guidelines for the Draft Law and submitted its statement expressing its opinion against the said amendments, as well as concerning other draft amendments.
+The KIGEIT participates in consultations of the Draft Law, as well.
+The Management Board, however, is unable to assure that the KIGEiT remarks will be accepted nor that the Draft Law will not impose other obligations on telecommunications undertakings, including Netia.
+Member states, including Poland, were obliged to implement the new regulation by May 25, 2011.
+The process of adjusting the Telecommunications Act to the Directives package has remained in progress to date.